the0hdDev/abeams-engine/docs/CONTRIBUTING.md

-# Contributing to BEAMS
+# Contributing to ABEAMS

 We're thrilled you're interested in contributing to the Agent-Based Economy and Market Simulation (BEAMS) Engine!
 Your help is invaluable in making this project a success.

 ## How to Contribute

-There are many ways you can contribute to BEAMS, even if you're not a seasoned developer or don't know C++:
+There are many ways you can contribute to ABeams, even if you're not a seasoned developer or don't know C++:

 ### Don't know C++?
 No Problem!